Situation surrounding Northern Ireland Protocol now very serious – Johnson

 The situation surrounding the Northern Ireland Protocol is “now very serious”, the Prime Minister has indicated.

-Boris Johnson spoke with Irish premier Micheal Martin about the post-Brexit arrangements on Tuesday morning.
+Boris Johnson spoke to Irish premier Micheal Martin about the post-Brexit arrangements on Tuesday.

 In a Downing Street account of the call, the two leaders agreed on the vital importance of restoring the devolved institutions in Northern Ireland as soon as possible.